Nuns On The Run: Pair Of Women Rob A Bank Wearing Habits And Veils

 The FBI is looking for a pair of nuns who tried to rob a bank in Pennsylvania.
 Two women dressed up as nuns held up a bank by left empty-handed and are still on the run.
 They entered the Citizens Bank branch in Poconos near Tannersville, PA on Monday, Aug.
 28. The suspects wore habits and veils as they attempted to hold up the teller.
 One of the women asked money from the teller but quickly ran from the scene when the emergency alarm was triggered.
 She also held a handgun along with an empty bag, according to The Telegraph.

 The other suspect stood by the door wearing sunglasses.
 The women left without any money are being sought by law enforcement.
 The heist took place around noon in broad daylight.
 The FBI in Philadelphia is investigating this incident and has spread photos on its website and Twitter account.
-The suspects are described as two Hispanic females that are 5′ to 5′ 2″ tall and of medium build.
+The suspects are described as two Hispanic females that are 5-foot-0 to 5-foot-2 inches tall and of medium build.
 People are asked to contact the FBI right away if they have any information on the suspects or their whereabouts.

 The suspects told everyone inside the bank to put their hands up.
 They instructed the teller to hand over the cash asap, according to CBS Philadelphia.
 It’s not clear whether the suspects were actually nuns, or they just wore the habits to disguise themselves from the heist.